zdj649150499/Presto_GPU/README.md

 # or use accelsearchlist1 by 2-thread
 $ accelsearchlist1t -cuda 0 -numharm 32 -zmax 200  cccccc.dat.list

-# or use the accelsearchlistm for multi-.dat file at once: (some error in RTX GPU)
+# or use the accelsearchlistm for multi-.dat file at once: (still some error in RTX GPU)
 # $ accelsearchlistm -ncpus 10 -gput 10 -cuda 0 -numharm 32 -zmax 200  cccccc.dat.list
 ```